 - a wasting, generalized disease

 GCA is unusual in people under 50 years of age.
-Two-thirds of people who have giant cell arteritis are women .
-People of African descent are less commonly affected.
+The average age for it to start at is 70.
+Giant cell arteritis affects women more than men.
+People of African descent are less commonly affected compared to Caucasians.

 GCA is an autoimmune disease in which the body's immune system mistakenly attacks the person's own tissue.
 Autoimmune diseases in general are poorly understood.
 They tend to run in families, but not so much that we can say they're inherited or genetic diseases.
 Many doctors believe it takes a combination of predisposing genes and environmental factors to trigger the condition.